chuckcoughlin/redistrict-colorado/docs/user-guides.md

 in favor of that party.

 The numerical value of the metric is the number of seats in excess of the "deserved" number for the dominant party.
 Ideally this is less than 1.

-###### Partisan Asymmetry:
-Partisan asymmetry is a measure of the extent to which boundaries favor one party or the other.
-The application provides 4 different algorithms for this metric.
-`Mean-median`

-`Partisan-bias`

-`Declination`

-`Efficiency Gap`
-The "unfair" value on the settings page is the maximum efficiency gap for a plan considered to be non-gerrymandered.
-Efficiency gap is the sum of the differences between parties of "wasted" votes divided by the total number of projected votes.
-A "wasted" vote is any vote that does not help elect a candidate.
-This includes all the votes for the losing party and any votes over 50% for the winning party.

 ###### Voting Power:
 We define voting power as the ability to elect a candidate of one's choosing.
 Another way to state this is the ability to effect the outcome of one or more elections.
 For a single district, this can be summarized by taking the margin of victory (in votes) and dividing it by the total votes cast.
 To total this up by ethnicity, we take the sum of this over all elections weighted by the population percentage for all ethnicities.
 For example, for hispanics, we take the total number of votes in an election, multiply by the fraction of that district that is hispanic, and total that up over all districts.
 Then we do the same for margin of victory.
 Then we divide the margin of victory total by the votes cast total, and that gives us an estimate of the average voting power for that ethnicity.
 We want to minimize the variance between ethnicities, so we take the average of this over the entire population, and calculate the mean absolute deviation (M.A.D.) of the ethnicities from this.
 This gives us a summary of how uneven voting power is distributed among the ethnicities.
 We want this score to be minimized.